Submitted names are contributed by users of this website. The accuracy of these name definitions cannot be guaranteed.

 Barry AfricanA Guinean surname meaning the family comes from the Peul, Fulani, or Foulbe ethnic groups of West Africa.

-Barrymore Irish (Anglicized), EnglishHabitational name for a person from a barony in County Cork, Ireland, an Anglicized form of Irish
+Barrymore Irish (Anglicized), EnglishHabitational name for a person from a barony in County Cork, Ireland, derived from an Anglicized form of Irish

 Barraigh Mhóra meaning "Big Crops".
-This is the surname of an British-American acting dynasty, named the Barrymore Family, the most popular of which is American actress Drew Barrymore (1975-).
+This is the surname of an British-American acting dynasty, named the Barrymore Family with an example of which is American actress Drew Barrymore (1975-).

 Barsby EnglishDerived from the Old Norse word